 These duties combine to ensure access to education and the inclusion of disabled pupils in every area of Academy life.
-The disability discrimination duties provide protection from discrimination, the planning duties provide for improvements in access and the SEN framework provides auxiliary aids and services.
+The disability discrimination duties provide protection from discrimination, the planning duties provide for improvements in access and the SEND framework provides auxiliary aids and services.

-Provision and planning for improved access, including reasonable adjustments for children and young people with SEND is published in the Academy's Accessibility Plan.
+Provision and planning for improved access, is published in the Academy's Accessibility Plan.